letsandeepio/letsandeepio/README.md

 ## Currently

+>  working as Frontend Develiper with Xerris Inc.

+> 🌱  learning Python for Web Development

+> 📗  reading The Kite Runner by Khaled Hossein.

+## Freelance

-> 🍷  working on a Freelance Project (covered under NDA) with a local winery company from design to deployment.
+🍷  worked on a Freelance Project (covered under NDA) with a local winery company from design to deployment.
 Deliverable included a full-stack web app allowing users to select, design custom labels & place orders for wines.
 Included a custom built wine label maker component using React.JS & React Konva Library. - letting users add templates, text & upload images.

-> 🌱  learning Python for Web Development

-> 📗  reading The Kite Runner by Khaled Hossein.

 ## Codepen